synzen/MonitoRSS/README.md

 1. Set up your domain to point to the server running the control panel on localhost
 2. Update all references to `http://localhost:8000` in your `.env.prod` to your desired domain.
 For example, `https://mynewdomain.com`.
-3. Add `{DOMAIN_HERE}/api/v1/discord/callback-v2` to the list of redirect URIs in your Discord application in the OAuth2 page, replacing `DOMAIN_HERE` with the value you set in step 1
+3. Add `{DOMAIN_HERE}/api/v1/discord/callback-v2` to the list of redirect URIs in your Discord application in the OAuth2 page, replacing `{DOMAIN_HERE}` with the value you set in step 1

 #### Enable Email Notifications